“My Name is Absalom”–A Story Told in Seven Parts

 Jonadab, the son of one of my father’s brothers, often spent time carousing with us.
-Of my three brothers: Adonijah is my younger brother by less than a year, and I was born between my two other brothers—Amnon and Chileab–who were as different from each other as night and day.
+Of my brothers: Amnon held the title of first-born, though closely followed by Chileab.
+I am the third born and Adonijah is my younger brother by less than a year.
+Amnon and Chileab, though close, were as different from each other as night and day.
 Truth be told, Amnon and I were much closer to each other as we both enjoyed the women and playing pranks on the others.
-Chileab was a bit too serious for the rest of us, but he accompanied us that night.
+Chileab could be a bit too serious for the rest of us, but he accompanied us that night.
 Probably to keep an eye on us more than anything.
 He was good about that, and though at times I found him annoying and pompous, he did keep me out of trouble more times than I deserved.

 “Hush, fool.
 Just because you’re drunk is no reason to say such things.”

 I stopped, and Amnon ran into the back of me.
 I turned to look at him.
 “What were you saying, Amnon?
 Is Chileab jealous because that luscious dark-haired woman so obviously wanted to come home with you?
 Or is he still mad because you killed more Philistines than him?”